Ornithine transcarbamylase deficiency

 Ornithine transcarbamylase deficiency also known as OTC deficiency is the most common urea cycle disorder in humans.
-Ornithine transcarbamylase, the defective enzyme in this disorder is the final enzyme in the proximal portion of the urea cycle, responsible for converting carbamoyl phosphate and ornithine into citrulline.
+Ornithine transcarbamylase, the defective enzyme in this disorder, is the final enzyme in the proximal portion of the urea cycle, responsible for converting carbamoyl phosphate and ornithine into citrulline.
 OTC deficiency is inherited in an X-linked recessive manner, meaning males are more commonly affected than females.

 In severely affected individuals, ammonia concentrations increase rapidly causing ataxia, lethargy and death without rapid intervention.
 OTC deficiency is diagnosed using a combination of clinical findings and biochemical testing, while confirmation is often done using molecular genetics techniques.

 Once an individual has been diagnosed, the treatment goal is to avoid precipitating episodes that can cause an increased ammonia concentration.
 The most common treatment combines a low protein diet with nitrogen scavenging agents.
 Liver transplant is considered curative for this disease.
 Experimental trials of gene therapy using adenoviral vectors resulted in the death of one participant, Jesse Gelsinger, and have been discontinued.

 Signs and symptoms

+As with several other metabolic conditions, OTC deficiency can have variable presentations regarding age of onset and the severity of symptoms.
+This is compounded when considering heterozygous females and the possibility of non-random X-inactivation.

+Males with some residual function of the enzyme can present later in life.

-As with several other metabolic conditions, OTC deficiency can have variable presentations, regarding age of onset and the severity of symptoms.
-This compounded when considering heterozygous females and the possibility of non-random X-inactivation.
-In the classic and most well-known presentation, a male infant appears well initially, but by the second day of life they are irritable, lethargic and stop feeding.
-A metabolic encephalopathy develops, and this can progress to coma and death without treatment.
+In the classic and most well-known presentation, a male newborn infant appears well initially, but by the second day of life they are irritable, lethargic and stop feeding.
+A metabolic encephalopathy develops, which can progress to coma and death without treatment.
+Males with some residual function of the enzyme can present later in life.
 Ammonia is only toxic to the brain, other tissues can handle elevated ammonia concentrations without problems.

 Later onset forms of OTC deficiency can have variable presentations.
 Although late onset forms of the disease are often considered milder than the classic infantile presentation, any affected individual is at risk for an episode of hyperammonemia that could still be life-threatening, if presented with the appropriate stressors.
-These patients will often present with headaches, nausea, vomiting, delayed growth and a variety of psychiatric symptoms (confusion, delirium, aggression, or self-injury).
+These individuals will often present with headaches, nausea, vomiting, growth delay and a variety of psychiatric symptoms (confusion, delirium, aggression, or self-injury).
 A detailed dietary history of an affected individual with undiagnosed OTC deficiency will often reveal a history of protein avoidance.

-The prognosis of a patient with severe OTC deficiency is well correlated with the length of the hyperammonemic period rather than the degree of hyperammonemia or the presence of other symptoms, such as seizures.
-Even for patients with late onset forms of the disease, their overall clinical picture is dependent on the extent of hyperammonemia they have experienced, even if it has remained unrecognized.
+The prognosis with severe OTC deficiency is well correlated with the length of the hyperammonemic period rather than the degree of hyperammonemia or the presence of other symptoms, such as seizures.
+Even for individuals with late onset forms of the disease, their overall clinical picture is dependent on the extent of hyperammonemia they have experienced, even if it has remained unrecognized.